Research projects and centres

 Project description: Economic theory suggests pathways to innovation and ‘tipping points’ in intellectual property (IP) development based on the experiences of a few technology trailblazing economies.
 This project will show the introduction and operation of IP in Indonesia over the last thirty years as a typical example for middle income developing countries and newcomers to the IP system.
 It will analyse court decisions, implementing laws and the institutions supporting IP.
 It will show the bargaining processes about the future of the system between the government and foreign investors as well as citizens and between different institutions, thereby providing valuable information to businesses and government agencies.
 The project aims at providing lessons for innovation theory and for other developing countries and sound knowledge for aid agencies, government sponsored training programs and other forms of institutional support.
 It will also help clarifying Australia’s position during regional and bilateral Free Trade Agreement negotiations.

 Indo-Australian Cooperation in Enhancing Judicial practices and the Legal Profession

-Sandeep Gopalan (with Dakshina Chandra).
+Dakshina Chandra.
 Grant amount: $40,300, from Australia-India Council Research Grant.